winslosh/test-automation-recruitment-test/README.md

 **Your repository should include:**

 1. a folder containing the technical tests
+2. the test report
-2. a [markdown file](https://github.com/winslosh/test-automation-recruitment-test/blob/main/README.md#speech_balloontechnical-questions) with your answers to the Technical Questions
+3. a [markdown file](https://github.com/winslosh/test-automation-recruitment-test/blob/main/README.md#speech_balloontechnical-questions) with your answers to the Technical Questions

 :e-mail: Once you've completed all that's required, send the url of your GitHub repository to us for review.